Slavs & Tatars

 It began as a love story.
 An Iranian raised in Texas and living in Moscow meets a Pole who lives in London.
 As with the best romances, they meet at a barbecue in Paris.
 They fall in love, and it is terribly passionate.
 He is a sort of polymath who has studied Russian literature and architectural theory.
 She is a graphic designer.
 They collaborate on a project or two — the kind that mixes art and politics, art and design, highbrow and low, and everything in between — but eventually break up over the question of what to name their first child (he insists on Genghis, she will not have it).

 The Pole moves to Holland to attend a prestigious design academy, Dexter Sinister went there, too, and meets a man of Belgian and American extraction — he is also a designer — named Boy.
 (His middle name is Wyatt.)
 The Pole and Boy begin to date.
 They fall in love.
-Then, strangely, they get together with the Iranian (a chaste threesome), and they start to produce work together.
+Then, strangely, they get together with the Iranian (a chaste threesome), and they begin to produce work together.
 They baptize themselves “Slavs and Tatars,” evoking regions and peoples that span from Berlin to Beijing.
 Like a bastard love child between Claire Fontaine and the SHAHRZAD Collective, their work assumes myriad forms, from books to posters to pamphlets to T-shirts.
 Their concerns are wide-ranging and occasionally somewhat vague.
 It is that vagueness, that pleasantly exotic whiff of je ne sais quoi that is precisely the point.

-I first heard about Slavs and Tatars from a guy called Payam Sharifi.
-I got an email from him about an exhibition that his mother, a photographer, was in.
+I first heard about Slavs and Tatars from a guy named Payam Sharifi.
+I received an email from him about an exhibition that his mother, a photographer, was taking part in.
 I thought a young man pushing his mother’s artwork was awesome.
 A year or so later, walking an oppressively grey Berlin street, the kind full of depressingly under-sunned artist boys with cultivated chin-hairs, I saw a T-shirt — I think it was pink — with the words “LES ANTIMODERNES” across the front.
 The shirt was an S&T production, a commission for the Parisian boutique Colette.
 Some months later, at last year’s overcrowded but sweet New York Art Book Fair, I stumbled across a publication called I Still See Communism Everywhere.
 It was a ponderous little pamphlet written on the occasion of the twenty-fifth anniversary of Iran’s Islamic Revolution.
 A few entries made me giggle, including one wondering why Iranian monuments so often take the form of livestock, another that meditated on Iran’s curious “self-colonization” (Iranians famously love the West), and another that urged Iran to join Central Asia (“companies rebrand all the time, why not countries?”).

 From Muslim Merzbau, 2009

 “It took a long time to decide on Slavs and Tatars,” says Kasia.
 Kasia Korczak is the Pole.
-She has bangs that look like they have been trimmed with a hacksaw and a flat voice that is sexy in a 007 way.
+She has bangs that look like they have been trimmed with a hacksaw and a flat voice that’s sexy in a 007 way.
 “We started out with ‘The Slavs,’” she reflects.
 “But then that sounded too much like a band.
 Names are really, really hard.”

 Slavs and Tatars does have a pleasing iconicity about it.
 Slavs, the linguistic and ethnic group from whence a third of Europeans derive — but with which, somehow, they rarely identify — seems a reminder that Europe was once more Eastern than the average European knows or cares to remember.
 The land of the Slavs was rough and distant, somewhere near Ukraine or, say, Belarus.
 There’s a reason so many Eastern Europeans call themselves Central Europeans.